Logging on to the Symantec Endpoint Protection Manager console

 If you click Symantec Endpoint Protection Manager Console, the computer from which you log on must have the JRE installed to run the Java client.
 If it does not, you must download and install it.
 Follow the prompts to install the JRE, and follow any other instructions provided.

-The two other options are not remote management solutions.
-The option Symantec Protection Center directs you to the logon screen for Symantec Protection Center 1.0.0, which provides limited reporting data.
-See the context-sensitive help for more information.
-The option Symantec Endpoint Protection Manager Certificate prompts you to download the management console's certificate file.
-You can then import this file into your Web browser if needed.
+The other option is not a remote management solution.
+You can click Symantec Endpoint Protection Manager Certificate to prompt you to download the management console's certificate file.
+You can then import this file into your web browser if needed.

 If a host name message appears, click Yes.

 This message means that the remote console URL that you specified does not match the Symantec Endpoint Protection Manager certificate name.
 This problem occurs if you log on and specify an IP address rather than the computer name of the management server.